Skip to content

 Remote Providers

-You don’t need a local GPU to participate.
-Any OpenAI-compatible cloud API can be used as your LLM endpoint — OpenRouter, Together AI, Groq, Fireworks, or even the OpenAI API itself.
+You do not need a local GPU to participate.
+Any OpenAI-compatible cloud API can be used as your LLM endpoint.

-When you join a room with a remote provider, the hub forwards requests from other participants through your cloud endpoint.
-Two protocols are supported:
+When you join a room with a remote provider, the participant runtime:

 ProtocolEndpointBest For

-For automation, prefer --header-env so secrets don’t end up in shell history.
+For automation, prefer --header-env so secrets do not end up in shell history.

 Terminal window